Ravi Shankar Prasad: ‘Digital India has become a mass movement in 4 years’

-Having completed four years in power, digital delivery of services and employment generation through the common service centre scheme are the biggest achievements of the National Democratic Alliance government, Minister of Electronics and Information Technology Ravi Shankar Prasad told Pranav Mukul in an interview.
+Having completed four years in power, digital delivery of services and employment generation through the common service centre scheme are the biggest achievements of the National Democratic Alliance government, Minister of Electronics and Information Technology Ravi Shankar Prasad told Indian EXpress in an interview.
 Prasad said that digital health and literacy are areas where work needs to be accelerated.
 Edited excerpts:

 What have been the biggest achievements of this government in the digital technology sector over the last four years?